SharePointMarine/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Connect-SPOService.md

 A delegated partner administrator has to swap connections for different organizations within the same Windows PowerShell session.

-You must be a SharePoint Online global administrator to run the cmdlet.
+You must be a SharePoint Online service administrator (able to access SharePoint Admin Center) to run the cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251832 (http://go.microsoft.com/fwlink/p/?LinkId=251832).